On the extendability of projective varieties: a survey: Old days

 \section{Old days}

-Already in the beginning of the last century several mathematicians of the Italian and British school, such as Castelnuovo, Del Pezzo, Scorza, Terracini, Edge, Semple, Roth, just to mention a few, studied the extendability problem.
+Already in the beginning of the last century, several mathematicians of the Italian and British schools, such as Castelnuovo, Del Pezzo, Scorza, Terracini, Edge, Semple and Roth, just to mention a few, studied the extendability problem.

 For example Scorza \cite{s1, s2, s3} proved that a Veronese variety of dimension $n \ge 2$ (see also \cite{seg} for $n=2$) or a Segre variety, except a quadric surface, is not extendable.
-Terracini \cite{te} also proved non extendability of Veronese varieties.
+Terracini \cite{te} also proved non-extendability of Veronese varieties.
 Di Fiore and Freni \cite{df} proved that a Grassmannian in its Pl\"ucker embedding, except $\mathbb G(1,3) \subset \PP^5$, is not extendable.

 We can quickly recover these results by applying Proposition \ref{tx}.

 \begin{prop} The following varieties $X \subset \PP^r$ of dimension $n \ge 2$ and codimension at least $1$, are not extendable: \begin{itemize} \item [(i)] any abelian variety or any finite unramified covering of such; \item [(ii)] a Veronese variety; \item [(iii)] a Segre variety, except a quadric surface; \item [(iv)] a Grassmannian in its Pl\"ucker embedding, except $\mathbb G(1,3) \subset \PP^5$. \end{itemize} \end{prop} \begin{proof} For the Veronese surface $X \subset \PP^9$ observe that $H^1({\Omega^1_{\PP^9}}_{|X}) = \mathbb C$ by \eqref{twe}.
 Now the map